Alderney Sports Foundation

 - Coaching development: Proposals including coach development align with strategic priorities

-Recent successful grants have supported: new safety boats for sailing club, youth coaching programs for golf and rugby, inter-island competition travel, Padel court development, and coaching qualification courses.
+Recent successful grants have supported: new safety boats for sailing club, youth coaching programmes for golf and rugby, inter-island competition travel, Padel court development, and coaching qualification courses.

 Key Takeaways for Grant Writers